-After you have created a Semantic Mapping, which is covered in detail in the Creating a Semantic Mapping topic, the software generates several recommendations for each mapping term.
-Once the process for making recommendations is complete, you'll need to review the semantic mapping.
+After you have created a Semantic Mapping, which is covered in detail in the Creating a Semantic Mapping topic, the FCP generates several mapping recommendations for each unique value in the source dataset field.
+Once the recommendation generation process is complete, you can review and edit the semantic mapping.
 This topic explains how to do this.
-It also explains how you can edit the semantic mapping's name and description.

 Prerequisites

 - A semantic mapping must have already been created.
-This is covered in the Creating a Semantic Mapping topic.
+This is covered in the Creating a Semantic Mapping article.

 - You must have Manage Data Mappings permission.